preloader

 In Microcks, constraints can be put onto Query or Header parameters and are of 3 types:

-• required constraints force the presence of parameter in incoming request,
+• required constraints force the presence of a parameter in the incoming request,

-• recopy constraints just send back the same parameter name and value into mock response,
+• recopy constraints just send back the same parameter name and value into the mock response,

 • match constraints check the value of a parameter against a specified regular expression.